jessesbyers/jessesbyers.github.io/_posts/2019-10-30-cli_project_testing_and_lessons_learned.markdown

 After careful consideration ([see blog post](https://jessesbyers.github.io/to_scrape_or_not_to_scrape)), I decided to scrape my data from the Old Farmer's Almanac Weather History site rather than from an API.
 The primary reason for this decision was that I wanted to make it as simple as possible for a user to input their location, and it was the best choice in that regard.
 The APIs that I explored were limited in that searches were made primarily by weather station, but not all weather stations collected the necessary data for my program.

 The Old Farmer's Almanac eliminated this issue, but was a second-hand source of data.
-As a result, I found several irregularities that likely resulted from the transfer of data from the original source, the National Climatic Data Ceter, to the Farmer's Almanac (such as a reported 999 mph wind gust, or many instances of missing data points).
+As a result, I found several irregularities that likely resulted from the transfer of data from the original source, the National Climatic Data Center, to the Farmer's Almanac (such as a reported 999 mph wind gust, or many instances of missing data points).
 I decided to detect whether data was missing on a particular day, and reassign the remaining data attributes from that day, because those were the days that tended to have the inconsistencies in the data.

 ```
     if self.max_temp == "No data."